 The squash are a lot less seedy when picked before they grow into a super size.
 This growth seems to happen overnight at times.

 I had a very large yellow squash that needed to be cooked.
 I found a recipe for yellow squash dessert that calls for peeled and seeded squash so I knew it would be a perfect use for my monster sized squash.

-It was fairly easy to adapt the recipe to make this low carb yellow squash cake dessert.
-The original recipe used evaporated milk which isn’t very low in carbs so I replaced it with a can of coconut cream.
+It was fairly easy to adapt the recipe to make this low carb yellow squash cake recipe.
+The original recipe used evaporated milk which isn't very low in carbs so I replaced it with a can of coconut cream.

-The taste of this yellow squash cake tastes a lot like cassava cake to me which is one of my favorite Filipino desserts.
-Cassava cake usually contains coconut cream so that’s may be why this squash cake tastes so much like it.
+The taste of this yellow squash cake recipe tastes a lot like cassava cake to me which is one of my favorite Filipino desserts.
+Cassava cake usually contains coconut cream so that's may be why this squash cake tastes so much like it.

 Next time, I may use cooked spiralized squash rather than cut so it resembles the grated cassava.
 And, the squash would cook faster if sprilized.

 The large squash yielded about 2 cups of cubed pieces.
 As you can see in the photo, the seeds were large.
 I'd say the seeds in this yellow squash were almost the size of pumpkin seeds.

 When the seeds are large, I find it best to pull them out because they can be tough.
 The skin can also be a bit thick so peeling and seeding the squash leaves just the tender flesh.

 As suggested in the original recipe, I cooked the cut squash for about 20 minutes in boiling water.
 You also want to be sure to drain out most of the water after cooking.
 It's not a big deal to get every last drop, though.